benbaptist/minecraft-wrapper/documentation/base.rst

         an optional attribute if you want your command to only be executable if the player has a specified permission node.

+        :Args:
             :command:  The command the client enters (without the slash).  using a slash will mean two slashes will have to be typed (e.g. "/region" means the user must type "//region".

             :callback:  The plugin method you want to call when the command is typed.
 Expected arguments that will be returned to your function will be: 1) the player  object, 2) a list of the arguments (words after the command, stripped of whitespace).

             :permission:  A string item of your choosing, such as "essentials.home".
 Can be (type) None to require no permission.
 (See also `api.registerPermission` for another
              way to set permission defaults.)

         :sample usage: